INSURANCE TECH

 What was missing

 The project started without the inputs most discovery work relies on.
-Every design decision had to be justified on logic and principle, without any evidence.
+Every design decision had to be justified on logic and principle, not evidence.

 No User Research